Cho Yeo-jeong: Life and career

-In the 2012 romantic comedy series Haeundae Lovers, Cho played the bright and cheerful daughter of a Busan gangster, who falls in love with the amnesiac undercover prosecutor living with them.
+In the 2012 romantic comedy series Lovers of Haeundae, Cho played the bright and cheerful daughter of a Busan gangster, who falls in love with the amnesiac undercover prosecutor living with them.
 A year later, Cho's book Healing Beauty was published, containing tips and advice on health and beauty, based on the know-how she's amassed as an actress over her 16-year career.

 In 2013, Cho became involved in a publicized contract dispute when she signed a new contract with Bom Entertainment while her contract with Didim531 was still in effect.
 The Korea Entertainment Management Association suggested that Cho avoid working with both agencies, and she joined Neos Entertainment in 2014.

 Cho starred in two movies in 2014.
 She reunited with director Kim Dae-woo (The Servant) in another erotic period film, this time set during the Vietnam War, titled Obsessed.
 She also played an abducted wife in The Target, a remake of French action-thriller Point Blank.

 In 2015, Cho starred in the sex comedy Casa Amor: Exclusive for Ladies, which she said made her realize "how gratifying it is to see people laughing because of me."
 She said further, "Casa Amor: Exclusive for Ladies is the first film I've done in a long time whose story focuses on women.
 I hope that, building on the success of this film, more films featuring women's voices and experiences are made."

-Cho started in her first television series of 2020, Cheat on Me If You Can since Woman of 9.9 Billion in 2019.
+Cho starred in television series Woman of 9.9 Billion in 2019 and Cheat on Me If You Can in 2020.